open-mmlab/OpenPCDet/report.md

    <img src="report/kitti_lidar.png" width=30% height=50%>

 - Object Detection annotation files contains the following information and its in .txt format

    <img src="report/kitti_od_format.png" width=40% height=50%>
    <img src="report/kitti_od_anno.png" width=70% height=100%>

+* The dataset contains 8 classes for object detection: Car, Van, Truck, Pedestrian, Person(sitting), Cyclist, Tram, Misc

 - In addition to the Object Detection dataset and annotations, there is another dataset for Object Tracking having the data arranged in sequences rather than different scenes from different moments like in Object Detection dataset.
 For this dataset the annotation format has 2 additional info

    <img src="report/kitti_tr_format.png" width=40% height=50%>
    <img src="report/kitti_tr_anno.png" width=70% height=100%>

 * As seen in annotation format too, <b> the ground truth annotations of the KITTI dataset has been provided in the 2D image space (in left grayscale camera frame called reference camera frame) not in 3D lidar space. </b> Therefore, to work with Lidar data, these 2D annotations should be converted to the 3D space using calibration files which gives the rotation and translation matrices between the lidar and camera sensors for each spesific frame.  <b>  Having annotations in image space is the base reason to cut the poing cloud x axis range to [0,70].
 So we use only the front view but not the back view since the cameras only setup face forward (since the annotations located only in front side) . </b>